 SANDS OF IWO JIMA hit the beach locked & loaded and took the high ground back when Truman was President.
-A substantial success, with prescient timing, it manned the firing line in the succeeding Ike/JFK/LBJ/Tricky Dick years when it’s barrages and flamethrowers—packed with valor and pumped by the Marines’ Hymn—were broadcast to a new generation of naive recruits on TV.
-It’s social impact/fallout far outweighed its mixed quality as an entertainment.
-Instantly identifiable, one of the most famous War movies, the frequently cornball script keeps it out of the excellent category, but it’s saved by a committed, strong, ultimately iconic performance from its commanding star: John Wayne is ‘Sergeant Stryker’ and Sergeant Stryker is the Marine.
+A substantial success, with prescient timing, it manned the firing line in the succeeding Ike/JFK/LBJ/Tricky Dick years when its barrages and flamethrowers—packed with valor and pumped by the Marines’ Hymn—were broadcast to a new generation of naive recruits on TV.
+Its social impact/fallout far outweighed any mixed quality as an entertainment.
+Instantly identifiable, one of the most famous War movies, the frequently cornball script keeps it out of the ‘excellent’ category, but it’s saved by a committed, strong, ultimately iconic performance from a commanding star: John Wayne is ‘Sergeant Stryker’ and Sergeant Stryker is the Marine.
 “SADDLE UP!” *

 “Now, nobody knows exactly what they’ve got on this island, but they’ve had forty years to put it there.”

 His hard work made to appear deceptively offhand, Wayne is excellent, and Stryker’s gruff toughness under-laid with a forgiving affability helped sear into the movie-going public’s noggins a vital part of the Duke mythos, an effortlessly charismatic and perfectly cinematic blend of opposites, at once both taut and relaxed.
 He channeled a lot of his own family-regret anguish into the part, and the castmates were impressed.
 John Agar: “Sgt.
 Stryker was right down Duke’s alley.
 It showed the tough part about him, the soft part about him, it really was very much like him.
 His eyes expressed such conviction, and when I spoke my lines it just seemed as if I was talking to him.
 And he was so encouraging.”